sarvottam-bhagat/Code-Buddy/README.md

 ---

 ## 🛠️ **Deployment**
-CodMod is hosted on Render.
+Code-Buddy is hosted on Render.
 For deployment instructions, refer to [Render Documentation](https://render.com/docs).

 ---